Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to score more than 59 points in five of 10 games this season.
+- Oregon's games have gone over 59 points in five of 10 chances this season.

 - Saturday's over/under is 12.0 points lower than the two team's combined 71 points per game average.

-- This contest's total is 12.6 points above the 46.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 12.6 points more than the 46.4 these two squads combine to surrender per game this season.

-- Utes games have an average total of 52.7 points this season, 6.3 fewer than Saturday's over/under.

-- The 56.7 PPG average total in Ducks games this season is 2.3 points fewer than this game's over/under.
+- The 59 total in this game is 2.3 points above the 56.7 average total in Ducks games this season.

 Utah Stats and Trends

-- The Utes have covered the spread twice this season when favored by 3 points or more (in seven chances).
+- In Utah's 10 games this season, it has four wins against the spread.

-- Utah's games this year have hit the over on seven of nine set point totals (77.8%).
+- Utah's games this year have hit the over in 77.8% of its opportunities (seven times in nine games with a set point total).

 - Utah is 4-4 against the spread and 7-2 overall in games when it scores more than 22.6 points.

-- Utah is 4-2 against the spread and 6-1 overall when the team churns out over 367.7 yards.
+- Utah is 4-2 against the spread and 6-1 overall when the team picks up more than 367.7 yards.

-- The Utes have 11 giveaways this season, while the Ducks have 19 takeaways .

 - Find the latest spread and moneyline odds for Utah at SISportsbook.